Heavy clashes erupt between Taliban and anti-Taliban group in Afghanistan's Panjshir province - Local News 8

 After the USSR, which controlled Kabul and large swaths of the country in the 1980s, withdrew from Afghanistan in 1989, various factions of mujahedeen — or Islamic holy warriors — split into groups, fighting for control of the country.

-The Northern Alliance — now a main component of the NRF — was formed, led by Ahmad Shah Massoud, who managed to keep the Panjshir Valley free of the Taliban’s grip throughout its five-year rule.
-He led an anti-Taliban offensive until he was assassinated by al Qaeda operatives two days before the September 11, 2001 attacks.
+The Northern Alliance — now a main component of the NRF — was soon formed.
+Led by Ahmad Shah Massoud, the group managed to keep the Panjshir Valley free of Taliban influence.
+Massoud led an anti-Taliban offensive until he was assassinated by al Qaeda operatives two days before the September 11, 2001 attacks.

 The coalition, and the broader NRF, is now led by Massoud’s son, Ahmad Massoud, who has vowed to continue the fight against the Taliban in the wake of their near takeover of Afghanistan.